gschool-blue-ocean/reference-project/README.md

 1. Update README.
 1. Try to deploy.
 1. Add react-router, some styles, and components.
-1. Add backend and frontend testing + CI.
-1. Rename client/backend to server and app.
+1. Run frontend/backend tests in CI.
 1. Add seed file.